• Skip to primary navigation

 Product market stakeholders influence or are affected by the company’s offerings.
 They include customers and suppliers.

-Customers influence a company by buying for the first time, repeat purchases, or promoting the product to others.
-They are interested in – and are influenced – by the product’s quality and price.
+Customers influence a company by buying for the first time, repeating purchases, or promoting the product to others.
+They are interested in—and influenced by—the product’s quality and price.

 Meanwhile, suppliers influence firms through prices and their raw material inputs.
-In addition, their reliability to deliver on time is also crucial for companies.
+Their reliability to deliver on time is also crucial for companies.

 Suppliers are also affected by company offerings.
 For example, if a company successfully sells a product, they expect more orders.